This has become a buzzword lately, and for good reason.

 The first ingredient to successful collaboration is leaving out your ego.
 The second is shedding the fear of getting involved.
 How often have you heard someone say, “You know, in that meeting I was about to speak up about XYZ issue, but …”

 Of course, the latter also requires a team leader who can successfully motivate the group.
 When it comes to building a strong fundraising team at your nonprofit, you need a leader who is a listener as much as a doer… someone who will leave his ego at the door, roll her up sleeves, and lead by example.

 Collaboration is Tough (But Worth it for Your Fundraising Team!)

 There are personality conflicts; a tendency to avoid difficult conversations; a propensity to stick with the vanilla (being overly formal and polite because you’re scared of hurting feelings, for instance).
 Some people just do not understand leadership.
 Building trust is another issue.

 But in the end, with consistent work and over time, any effort toward a collaborative team is better than none.
-The main ingredients are a clear purpose, development of trust, and having the right people in the right positions.
+The main ingredients are a clear purpose, the development of trust, and having the right people in the right positions.